Dental Implants in Toronto

 When implants arrived on the dental scene more than two decades ago, the good news was that they gave new hope to a lot of people who had given up on their teeth.
 The bad news was they required drilling up to two dozen holes in your mouth.
 Fortunately, dental implants have come a long way thanks to advances in procedures and techniques.
 Get to know these products and see how they can revitalize your life, as well as the cost of dental implants.

-Predictable: The dental implant procedures today are extremely safe and predictable
+Predictable: The dental implant procedures today are extremely safe and predictable.

-Longevity: Implants are the best long term solution for tooth replacement
+Longevity: Implants are the best long-term solution for tooth replacement.

-Conservative: Implants do not involve any other teeth (adjacent teeth do not need to be ground down as with a bridge)
+Conservative: Implants do not involve any other teeth (adjacent teeth do not need to be ground down as with a bridge).

-Bone Preservation: dental implants help prevent bone deterioration and preserve facial structure that occurs with missing teeth.
+Bone Preservation: dental implants help prevent bone deterioration and preserve the facial structure that occurs with missing teeth.

 Stability: No more dentures that move and slip when eating and smiling.

-Better Aesthetics: Implants always allow us to create more natural looking teeth
+Better Aesthetics: Implants always allow us to create more natural looking teeth.

 If you’ve been overwhelmed with the prospect of losing your teeth or have lost one tooth or many teeth, dental implants may be the right solution for you.
-Dental implants are have many advantages over dentures and bridges.
+Dental implants have many advantages over dentures and bridges.